Auth0x78/CHIP-8/README.md

 After building the project, you can run the emulator by executing the generated binary.
 Ensure you have a CHIP-8 program file to load into the emulator.

 ```bash
 ./chip8
 ```

+An windows with load rom button will be there, click on it and load a CHIP-8 ROM File.
+Then unselect the PAUSE check button to start emulation.

 ## License